 Future Technological Improvements:

-• More research: Continued research and development are essential to enhance its functionality.
+- More research: It requires more research and development to increase its functionality.

 The Future of EDE Scanners